-Let a criterion be constructed to make decision (reject or not reject) for a given significance level $\alpha$.
+Let a criterion be constructed to make the decision (reject or not reject) for a given significance level $\alpha$.
 It can be constructed theoretically or with bootstrapping/simulations within, it does not matter.
-Then we simulate the surrogate data with given parameters according to the null hypothesis (this is the Monte-Carlo approach) many times ($G$).
-Then the proportion of cases with rejection of the null hypothesis is an estimate of the type I error.
+Then the sample data with given parameters according to the null hypothesis (this is the Monte-Carlo approach) are simulated many times ($M$).
+Then the proportion of cases with the rejection of the null hypothesis is an estimate of the type I error.

-To estimate the power, we should set the alternative hypothesis.
-There is a freedom in the choice.
-The common rule is to include into the alternative hypothesis the case, which is important for us, that is, the case that should be distinguished from the zero hypothesis.
-For example, the alternative can states that the time series is a sine wave with a given frequency, amplitude and phase corrupted by a noise with the same parameters as were chosen for the null hypothesis.
+To estimate power, we should set an alternative hypothesis.
+There is freedom in the choice.
+The common rule is to include into the alternative hypothesis the case, which is important, that is, the case that should be distinguished from the null hypothesis.
+For example, the alternative can state that the time series is a sine wave with a given frequency, amplitude and phase corrupted by noise with the same parameters as were considered for the null hypothesis.

-Then the same procedure is fulfilled.
-We simulate surrogate data with the given parameters according to the alternative hypothesis many times ($G$).
-Then the proportion of cases with rejection of the null hypothesis is the estimate of the power.
+For power estimation, the procedure similar to that for the type-I error is fulfilled.
+We simulate surrogate data with the given parameters according to the alternative hypothesis many times ($M$).
+Then the proportion of cases with the rejection of the null hypothesis is the estimate of the power.

-For tests with simulations inside, external simulations are very time-consuming.
-Thereby, the investigation may be performed for a one given $\alpha$ like $0.05$, $0.1$, or $0.2$.

-However, the full analysis includes the dependencies of the type I error and the power on $\alpha$.
-Note that the dependence of the power on the type I error for different $\alpha\in [0,1]$ can be called the ROC curve, which is commonly used in classification to two groups.